AI Token Counter & Tokenizer

 Why Token Counting Matters

-Every time you send a prompt to OpenAI, Claude, Gemini, or DeepSeek, you pay for tokens, not characters or words.
+Every time you send a prompt to OpenAI, Claude, Gemini, DeepSeek, Qwen, or Llama, you pay for tokens, not characters or words.
 A single prompt can use hundreds or thousands of tokens depending on how it's structured.
 Different AI models count tokens differently too.
 If you're building with AI APIs or trying to stay under your monthly budget, you need to know exactly what you're spending before you hit send.
 Our token cost calculator estimates the cost for each model instantly, so there are no surprises when the bill comes.

 Frequently Asked Questions